temporalio/edu-101-typescript-code/code-repo/README.md

 ## Visibility of the Code Repository
-The course code repository will be owneed by the Temporal organization in GitHub and its visibility must be public (this is a requirement for using GitPod to provision the exercise environment).
+The course code repository will be owned by the Temporal organization in GitHub and its visibility must be public (this is a requirement for using GitPod to provision the exercise environment).